qossmic/deptrac/README.md

 # deptrac

 ## What is Deptrac
-deptrac is a static code analysis tool that helps to enforce rules for dependencies between software layers.
+Deptrac is a static code analysis tool that helps to enforce rules for dependencies between software layers.

 ### Cli Arguments